pivotal/docs-tap/learning-center/getting-started/learning-center-operator.hbs.md

 When deploying instances of workshop environments, the operator must expose the instances by using an external URL for access to define the domain name that is used as a suffix to host names for instances.

->**Note:** For the custom domain you are using, configure your DNS with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.
+>**Note** For the custom domain you are using, configure your DNS with a wildcard domain to forward all requests for subdomains of the custom domain to the ingress router of the Kubernetes cluster.

 VMware recommends that you avoid using a `.dev` or `.app` domain name, because such domain names require browsers to use HTTPS and not HTTP.
 Although you can provide a certificate for secure